Rajan-Upadhyay21/python-basics/machine_learning_basics/README.md

 - clustering basics

 The programs in this folder are designed to build a strong foundation in machine learning before moving into advanced topics such as feature engineering, hyperparameter tuning, ensemble learning, deep learning, and neural networks.
+These programs move beyond just training single models and introduce important machine learning workflow concepts such as preprocessing, feature scaling, validation, dimensionality reduction, pipelines, and hyperparameter tuning.
+The folder is designed to show both foundational ML knowledge and practical model-building workflow in Python.